-Matej Mohorič: The Engineer
+Matej Mohorič: The engineer

 Mind games and engineering: Kate Wagner dissects and explains how the Slovenian rider masterminded an incredible victory in Milan-San Remo.

-For two hundred kilometers or thereabout, Jos Van Emden of Jumbo-Visma bore through the distance like a bee-colored weevil at the front of Milan-San Remo.
-The race, standing at 293 kilometers, is known for its length, and throughout most of that length, Jos Van Emden persisted, hour after hour, a reassuring constant on a day that only ever begins in the last ten minutes, often deemed the greatest ten minutes in the sport of professional cycling.
+For two hundred kilometers or thereabout, Jos Van Emden of Jumbo-Visma bore through the distance like a black-and-yellow weevil at the front of Milan-San Remo.
+The race at 293 kilometers is known for its length, and throughout most of that length, Jos Van Emden persisted, hour after hour, a reassuring constant on a day that only ever begins in the last ten minutes, often deemed the greatest ten minutes in the sport of professional cycling.

+Also read: A close look the dropper post Matej Mohorič used to win Milan-San Remo

 Behind our ultra-rouleur, different teams assembled.
-Trek Segafredo for Mads Pedersen, Ineos Grenadiers for Pidcock, Viviani, or Ganna, and UAE Team Emirates for the boy menace Tadej Pogačar.
-They alternated, churned and switched as the scenery transformed from inland to coastline.
+Trek Segafredo for Mads Pedersen, Ineos Grenadiers for Tom Pidcock, Elia Viviani, and Filippo Ganna, and UAE Team Emirates for the boy wonder Tadej Pogačar.
+They alternated, churned, and switched as the scenery transformed from inland to coastline.
 And still, through different ecosystems, geologies, and cross-sections of architectural history, Jos Van Emden pulled.

 Before Matej Mohorič became a professional cyclist, he wanted to be an engineer.
 Ultimately, in many ways, he became both.
 The oft-told anecdote is that of one of the sports directors at Cannondale, Mohorič’s first WorldTour team joked that “Matejpedia” (as he was known) was too smart to be a cyclist.

-Matej Mohorič’s victory in Milan-San Remo is perhaps the most well-engineered and well-executed victory in the history of that race.
+Matej Mohorič’s victory in Milan-San Remo was perhaps the most well-engineered and well-executed victory in the history of that race.
 It was a premeditated act that was drawn up, rehearsed, and prepared for no differently than, say, the moon landing.
 “I was thinking about this race for the whole winter,” Mohorič said in the post-race interviews.
 But it went far deeper than that.
-Mohorič’s fellow Slovenian Primož Roglič told Wout van Aert at the beginning of the day that Mohorič had “apparently been working on this race for years.”
-The engineer’s preoccupation spanned years.
-Possibly an entire career.
+Mohorič’s fellow Slovenian Primož Roglič told teammate Wout van Aert at the beginning of the day that Mohorič had “apparently been working on this race for years.”
+The engineer’s preoccupation spanned years – possibly an entire career.

 - Also read: Mohorič downhill tactic pays off with ‘biggest victory of my career’ at Milan-San Remo